UniversityRadioYork/TimeMachine/README.md

 ## Running It

 To install the bits you need, `go get`.
 Usual folder structures of Go apply.
 You'll then want to make sure you've setup https://github.com/UniversityRadioYork/myradio-go before continuing.
+(Basically, create a file called `.myradio.key` containing an API key.)

 To build the Time Machine, run `go build`.